-Criteria Criteria Target Measured by Expected type Time-frame works undertaken on this bog.
-Climate action verification Optimising the extent of suitable hydrological conditions to optimise climate action Optimal extent of suitable hydrological conditions Aerial photography and Habitat mapping to map extent of suitable hydrological conditions.
-Baseline monitoring to be carried out during the Scheme when rehabilitation is complete.
-Sites can be re-monitored in the future and compared against this baseline.
-2021-2025 Climate Reduction in carbon emissions. verification Reduction in carbon emissions Carbon emissions - estimated using a high bog condition assessment and appropriate carbon emission factors.
-2021-2025 Climate action verification verification Setting the site on a trajectory towards establishment of a mosaic of compatible habitats Establishment of compatible cutaway habitats Habitat map, Cutaway bog condition map, permanent vegetation monitoring quadrats 2021-2025 Climate action verification Biodiversity and ecosystem services.
-Habitat establishment Presence of key species - Sphagnum Breeding birds Pollinators Improvement in biodiversity and ecosystem services.
-Metrics that relate to selected biodiversity and ecosystem services (to be defined).
-Presence of key species - Sphagnum - Walkover survey Breeding birds - Breeding bird survey Pollinators - Pollinator walk 2021-2025 each individual site.
+IPC validation Reducing pressure from peat production on the local water body catchment (WFD) At Risk classification will see improvements in the associated pressures from this peatland or if remaining At Risk, that there is an improving trajectory in the pressure from this peatland EPA WFD monitoring programme WFD schedule Climate action verification Optimising the extent of suitable hydrological conditions to optimise climate action and setting the site on a trajectory towards establishment of a mosaic of compatible peatland habitats Optimal extent of suitable hydrological conditions Indicators of establishment of compatible cutaway habitats Aerial photography, Cutaway bog condition map and Habitat mapping to map extent of suitable hydrological conditions.
+Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
+Sites can be re- monitored in the future and compared against this baseline.
+2021-2025 Climate action verification Biodiversity and ecosystem services.
+Habitat establishment Presence of key species - Sphagnum Breeding and wintering birds Pollinators Improvement in biodiversity and ecosystem services.
+Metrics that relate to selected biodiversity and ecosystem services Presence of key species - Sphagnum - Walkover survey Breeding birds - Breeding bird survey Pollinators - Pollinator walk Baseline monitoring to be carried out during the scheme when rehabilitation is complete.
+Sites can be re- monitored in the future and compared against this baseline.
+2021-2024 monitoring and verification of the overall Scheme will be stratified - not all these criteria will be measured at each individual site.
 Baseline monitoring to be carried out during the Scheme when rehabilitation is complete.
 Sites can be re-monitored in the future and compared against this baseline.

 Meeting climate action verification criteria and monitoring of these criteria after the proposed Scheme has been completed is dependent on support from the Climate Action Fund or other sources of funding.
-Note that monitoring and verification of the overall Scheme will be stratified - not all these criteria will be measured at
+Note that